Reformed Church in the United States

 The Reformed Church in the United States (RCUS) is a Protestant Christian denomination in the United States.
-The present RCUS is a conservative, Calvinist denomination.
+The present RCUS is a conservative, Reformed denomination.
 It affirms the principles of the Reformation: Sola scriptura (Scripture alone), Solus Christus (Christ alone), Sola gratia (Grace alone), Sola fide (Faith alone), and Soli Deo gloria (Glory to God alone).
 The RCUS has membership concentrated in the Midwest and California.

 History

 Originally known as the German Reformed Church, the RCUS was organized in 1725 thanks largely to the efforts of John Philip Boehm, who immigrated in 1720.
-He organized the first congregation of German Reformed believers near Philadelphia, Pennsylvania, some of them descendants and German immigrants from the turn of the century.
+He organized the first congregation of German Reformed believers in 1725 near Philadelphia, Pennsylvania, some of them descendants and German immigrants from the turn of the century.
 Some had immigrated from the Palatine area.
 He was later joined by other ministers such as George Weiss and Michael Schlatter.

 Boehm was eventually ordained by the Classis of Amsterdam in 1729, which oversaw the American branch of the Dutch Reformed Church (now the Reformed Church in America).
 The German Reformed remained under Dutch Reformed oversight until 1793, when the German Reformed adopted their own constitution.
 In the 1740s, Count Nicolaus von Zinzendorf, bishop of the Moravian Church, visited Pennsylvania, with the hopes of uniting the German Lutherans and Reformed with the Moravians, which Boehm staunchly resisted.

 During the 19th century the German Reformed Church debated issues such as revivalism and especially the Mercersburg Theology of John Nevin and Philip Schaff.
 In 1866 Samuel Miller, a member of the German Reformed Church, published a work entitled A Treatise on Mercersburg Theology: Mercersburg and Modern Theology Compared.
 Other controversies, such as debates over liturgy, also occurred in the 19th century.
 In the second half of the century, the congregations formed their first General Synod, held in 1863.
 In the 1870s and 1880s, there were attempts, albeit unsuccessful, to unite with the related Dutch Reformed Church.

 During the twentieth century, the RCUS increasingly shifted toward ecumenism and higher criticism of the Bible.
 More conservative clergy and members united to form the Eureka Classis of the RCUS, in order to continue classical Reformed worship and polity.

 In 1934, the RCUS merged with the Evangelical Synod of North America (ESNA) to form the Evangelical and Reformed Church.
 ESNA featured a mix of both Lutheran and Reformed theology, reflecting the Prussian Union of Churches.